10 Helpful Road to Hana Tips For Maui’s Most Famous Drive

 8. Have Cash & Small Bills

-While driving the Road to Hana Hawaii you’ll notice the many goodies available at Maui roadside stands.
+While driving the Road to Hana, you’ll notice the many goodies available at Maui farmers markets and roadside stands.
 From island specialties such as banana bread and hulu huli chicken to local flowers, and seashells, you’ll find it all!
-If you want to try some local items as well as support the community of Hana, bring plenty of cash.

 Road to Hana Hawaii Stand

-9. Quick Road to Hana Tips
+9. Quick Road to Hana Maui Tips

 DO: Take your time and enjoy the ride.